kubernetes-sigs/kueue/keps/1136-provisioning-request-support/README.md

 When AdmissionCheck is in `Retry` state, the workload controller evicts the Workload with `WorkloadRequeued=False` condition with `AdmissionCheck` as a reason.
 After the backoff period, the Workload is requeued, enters the queue again, and begins a new admission cycle.

-Additionally, we introduce the feature gate `KeepQuotaForProvReqRetry`.
+Additionally, to enable the previous behavior of keeping the quota, in 0.9.0 we introduce the feature gate `KeepQuotaForProvReqRetry`.
 If the feature gate is enabled the Workload with failed ProvisioningRequest will keep the allocated quota and won't be requeued.
-Instead it will be in the AdmissionCheck phase of admission, and will recreate ProvisioningRequest after backoff time
+Instead it will be in the AdmissionCheck phase of admission, and will recreate ProvisioningRequest after backoff time.
+The feature gate is deprecated and will be removed in 0.10 unless we get feedback from users indicating that the old behavior is needed.

 The definition of `ProvisioningRequestConfig` is relatively simple and is based on what can be set in `ProvisioningRequest`.